Diverse via bounded Agreement: Geometric Regularization for Multimodal Fusion: Experiments

-For audio--visual benchmarks (CREMA-D and KS), we follow the standardized experimental protocols and data splits provided by DGL~\cite{wei2025boosting}.
+For the audio--visual benchmarks, CREMA-D and KS, we follow the standardized protocols and data splits provided by DGL~\cite{wei2025boosting}.
 For image--text clustering on CUBICC, we adopt the official implementation of DCMEM~\cite{gaodisentangled}.
-Experiments on XRF55 are conducted under the X-Fi framework~\cite{chen2024x}, which provides unified preprocessing and evaluation for heterogeneous RF and vision modalities.
+For zero-shot image--text retrieval, we evaluate CLIP-based models on Flickr30K and COCO using our evaluation pipeline.
+For XRF55, we conduct experiments under the X-Fi framework~\cite{chen2024x}, which provides unified preprocessing and evaluation for heterogeneous RF and vision modalities.
+Additional details on datasets, training protocols, and implementation settings are provided in Appendix~\ref{app:datasets}.